 xs:base64Binary

 OPC UA Structures are defined as AML AttributeTypes.
-Structures in OPC UA can be derived from other Structures and be composed of any other OPC UA DataTypes.
-Similarly, AML AttributeTypes can be derived from other AML AttributeTypes and be composed of any other AttributeTypes.
+Structures in OPC UA can be derived from other Structures and composed of any other OPC UA DataTypes.
+Similarly, AML AttributeTypes can be derived from other AML AttributeTypes and composed of any other AttributeTypes.
 This allows all OPC UA DataTypes (including Structures) to appear as AML AttributeTypes with the same derivation and composition structure as seen in OPC UA.

 Arrays are most naturally represented as lists in XML, so in AML, array DataTypes are represented as XML lists.
 The AML AttributeType Library of an OPC UA Namespace defines a number of lists for arrays of UA DataTypes, of which a subset is shown in Figure A.3.
 The same pattern shall be used to construct arrays of any derived DataTypes.